microsoft/promptflow/examples/prompty/chat-stream/README.md

-# Chat stream
+# Stream chat
-A prompt works in stream mode that uses the chat API to answer questions with chat history, leveraging promptflow connection.
+A prompt that uses the chat API to answer questions with chat history, leveraging promptflow connection.

+Note this is a prompty produce a text in stream mode.
+The prompty has a stream parameter.

 ## Prerequisites